BenjaminPaap/WP-AutoSharePost/readme.txt

 4. Visit http://[YOUR_DOMAIN]/wp-admin/options-general.php?page=wp-autosharepost-settings
 5. Now copy and paste all needed settings.
 You need the "Consumer key", "Consumer Secret", "Access token" and "Access token secret" to tweet your posts

+== Upgrade Notice ==

+Everything should work fine during upgrade.
+There is nothing special to think of.

+== Changelog ==

+Here you'll find important notices and our change log.

+= 0.2.2 =

+= 0.2.1 =

+ - ADDED: German language files
+ - ADDED: Option to specify what type of message to share to facebook (link/status message)
+ - FIX: When a Blogpost is created and directly published no messages were shared to social networks.

+= 0.1.1 =

+ - Initial Release of this plugin

+== Screenshots ==

+== Frequently Asked Questions ==

+None yet.

 == Feedback ==